apiks/ZeroTsu/README.md

 1. Download in a folder.
 2. Edit config.json with your own values.
 Everything is required unless stated otherwise:

-       BotID is the ID of the BOT you are using
+       BotID is the ID of the BOT you are using the website.
+Needed if using Website, otherwise Optional

-       ServerID is the ID of the server the BOT is going to be managing
+       ServerID is the ID of the server the BOT is going to using the website on.
+Needed if using Website, otherwise Optional

+       BotLogID is the ID of the server on which you're using website's bot log channel.
+Needed if using Website, otherwise Optional

        Website is the address/ip+:port of the website.
-Leave empty if not using it
+Optional

 	   PlayingMsg is whatever "Playing" message you want the BOT to display.
 Owner can change it with the playingmsg command.
+Optional

 	   OwnerID is the user ID of the person with Owner level BOT permissions.
 Optional